 Dyslexia and ADHD are two neurological characteristics that can impede learning.
 The signs of ADHD and dyslexia can be difficult to distinguish at times, as both can cause difficulties with reading and writing.
 However, while the symptoms may look similar, the underlying causes are very different.

 Dyslexia is a type of learning problem that is caused by the brain.
-It impairs a person’s linguistic ability, making it challenging to read, punctuate, decode, and understand words.
-As a result, compared to other children of the same age who do not possess dyslexia; their reading, vocabulary, comprehension, and general knowledge are minimized.
-Remember that dyslexia do not constitute a sign of intelligence.
+It impairs a child’s linguistic ability, making it challenging to read, punctuate, decode, and understand words.
+As a result, compared to other children of the same age who do not possess dyslexia, their reading, vocabulary, comprehension, and general knowledge are minimized.
+Remember that dyslexia does not constitute a sign of intelligence.
 The majority of dyslexics have normal and adequate intelligence.

 ADHD and dyslexia are identified to co-occur frequently.
 Moreover, individuals with ADHD are more likely to have a learning disability than those who do not have ADHD.
 According to the National Center for Learning Disabilities, dyslexia is the most common learning disability.

 - Both conditions may be inherited.
 The majority of people accrue ADHD as compared to dyslexia

 - Both disorders can make learning, reading, or organizing your thoughts more challenging

 - ADHD and dyslexia could make it difficult to pay attention